AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 ### March 2022 {#mar-2022}

-Added a detailed description for the **[!UICONTROL Test SMTP delivery]** option.
+* Added a detailed description for the **[!UICONTROL Test SMTP delivery]** option.
 [Read more](../../delivery/using/steps-sending-the-delivery.md#delivery-additiona-parameters)

-The Get Started with upgrades page has been updated to clarify Campaign Console upgrade guidelines.
+* The Get Started with upgrades page has been updated to clarify Campaign Console upgrade guidelines.
 [Read more](../../rn/using/rn-overview.md)

-New Campaign v7.2.2 build is now available.
+* New Campaign v7.2.2 build is now available.
 [Read more](../../rn/using/latest-release.md)
+* Added troubleshooting information related to the ACS connector.
+[Read more](../../integrations/using/troubleshooting-the-acs-connector.md)
+* Legacy PostgreSQL versions that have reached end of life have been added to the [Deprecated and removed features](../../rn/using/deprecated-features.md#dbe-eol) page.

 ### February 2022 {#february-2022}